Loading...

 Nov 10: Professor Dhruv Jain invited to give a talk on accessiblity research in the Introduction to HCI class at the University of Michigan.

-Oct 24: SoundWatch receives the best student paper nominee at ASSETS 2023!
+Oct 24: SoundWatch received the best student paper nominee at ASSETS 2023!
 Congrats, Jeremy and team!

-Aug 28: We welcome a new PhD student, Xinyun Cao, into our lab.
+Aug 28: A new PhD student, Xinyun Cao, joined our lab.
 Welcome Xinyun!

-Aug 17: New funding notice!
+Aug 17: New funding alert!
 Our NIH funding proposal on "Developing Patient Education Materials to Address the Needs of Patients with Sensory Disabilities" has been accepted!

 Aug 10: Professor Dhruv Jain invited for a talk on Sound Accessibility at Google.